edmtorres/Mito_nuclear_incompatibility/mtDNA_copynumber/mtDNA_copynumber_readme.txt

 				arguments:
 					${1} = id of individual (e.g. NA18486)
 					${2} = full name of .bam alignment file  - provided in *.bams.txt files (see below)
+					${3} = coverage type (either low or high).
+If alignment is low, the argument is just "alignment".
+If alignment is high, the argument is "high_coverage_alignment"

+			2. cal_mtdna_copy.R: R script uses .idxstats file and read length provided by user
+				arguments:
+					${1} = name of *.idxstats file
+					${2} = read length - this is calculated by extract_copy_no.sh file

-			2. *_cov_bam.txt: list of IDs and their corresponding bam files
+			3. *_cov_bam.txt: list of IDs and their corresponding bam files.
+				* = {low, high}

 		Folders:

-			1. high_cov and low_cov: folders containing *.idxstats and *.mtdna files
+			1. "high_coverage_alignment" and "alignment": folders containing *.idxstats and *.mtdna files calculated from high coverage and low coverage alignments, respectively.

 - Association_bw_ancestry_and_copyn: Code to run association between mtDNA copy number and mito-nuclear discordance